We prefer “catching” over fishing. Doesn’t take nearly as much time😉

-The Arctic char is closely related to both salmon and lake trout, and has many characteristics of both.
-The fish is highly variable in colour, depending on the time of year and the environmental conditions of the lake where it lives.
-Record-sized fish have been taken by anglers in northern Canada, where it is known as iqaluk or tariungmiutaq in Inuktitut.
-The flesh colour can range from a bright red to a pale pink.
+The Arctic char is closely related to both salmon and lake trout and has many characteristics of both.
+The fish is highly variable in color, depending on the time of year and the lake's environmental conditions where it lives.
+Anglers have taken record-sized fish, known as iqaluk or tariungmiutaq in Inuktitut, in northern Canada.
+The flesh color can range from a bright red to pale pink.

 The back and sides of Dolly Varden are olive green or muddy gray, shading to white on the belly.
 The body has scattered pale yellow or pinkish-yellow spots.
 There are no black spots or wavy lines on the body or fins.
 Small red spots are present on the lower sides.
 These are frequently indistinct.
 The fins are plain and unmarked except for a few light spots on the base of the caudal fin rays.
 S. malma is extremely similar in appearance to the bull trout (S. confluentus) and Arctic char (S. alpinus), so much so that they are sometimes referred to as "native char" without a distinction.

-Rainbow and steelhead trout are the most widely known trout in the world, and they are highly prized by anglers because of their strong fighting abilities.
+Rainbow and steelhead trout are the most widely known trout globally, and anglers highly prize them because of their strong fighting abilities.
 Freshwater resident rainbow trout usually inhabit and spawn in small to moderately large, well-oxygenated shallow rivers with gravel bottoms.
-They are native to the alluvial or freestone streams that are typical tributaries of the Pacific basin, but introduced rainbow trout have established wild, self-sustaining populations in other river types such as bedrock and spring creeks.
-Lake resident rainbow trout are usually found in moderately deep, cool lakes with adequate shallows and vegetation to support production of sufficient food sources.
+They are native to the alluvial or freestone streams typical tributaries of the Pacific Basin but introduced rainbow trout have established wild, self-sustaining populations in other river types such as bedrock and spring creeks.
+Lake resident rainbow trout appear in moderately deep, calm lakes with adequate shallows and vegetation to support good food sources.
 Lake populations generally require access to gravelly bottomed streams to be self-sustaining.

 Rainbow and steelhead trout are the most widely known trout in the world, and they are highly prized by anglers because of their strong fighting abilities.
 In Alaska, the two commonly recognized forms of the rainbow trout and their “forms” are based primarily on where they spend their time feeding and maturing.
 The most common rainbow trout in Alaska is the stream-resident form that lives its life entirely in freshwater with maybe short periods of time spent in estuarine or near-shore marine waters.
 The second form is commonly known as steelhead, and these trout leave freshwater as juveniles and migrate long distances in the ocean where they grow to maturity before migrating back to their original home waters.